• Level 2

 • Ergonomic principles: Set up your workspace and tasks to reduce strain and keep things safe.

-7. What is the manual handling course for carers?
+7. What is the penalty if I don’t renew my manual handling certificate?

 8. How often should carers be trained in practical manual handling?